Ikromjon1998/welcome-young-developers/docs/Session-4.md

 Great job today!
 Here’s what you need to do:

 - **Homework:** Finish adding images and links to your personal webpage.
 Experiment with different attributes and styles to make your page unique.

-- **Next Session Preview:** We’ll start exploring CSS to make your webpage look even more amazing!

 ## 🚀 **Fun Fact!**